 # But how good is that?

-# MAD gives the natural variation in the actual data; this is a point of comparison.
+# Mean Absolute Deviation (MAD) gives the natural variation in the actual data around the mean; this is a point of comparison for the MAE.

 mad(actual_1)